SENSUI-BOKAN!

 In the Fall of 1941, the IJN requistioned five merchant ships from their owners for conversion to submarine depot ships.
 These were HEIAN, YASUKUNI, NAGOYA, RIO de JANEIRO and SANTOS MARUs.
 All five were in operation in as submarine tenders in 1942.
 HIE and TSUKUSHI MARUs were requistioned in 1942 and 1943 respectively.

 NAGOYA MARU was rerated a transport in 1942 while HIE and SANTOS MARUs were rerated transports in 1943.
 TSUKUSHI MARU was rerated a transport in 1945.
-She was the only Auxiliary Submarine Depot Ship to survive the war.
 Later, she was used as a repatriation ship by the Allies.

 Japanese Auxiliary Submarine Depot Ships: Tabular Records of Movement (TROMs)